mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 8 You are embroiled in legal trouble.
 Gain one of Advocate 1, Admin 1, Diplomat 1 or Investigate 1.
 9 You are given advanced training in a specialist fi eld.
 Throw Education 8+ to increase any one skill you already have by one level.
-10 A good deal ensures you’re living the high life for a few years.
+10 A good deal ensures you're living the high life for a few years.
 Gain a +1 DM to any one Benefi t roll.
 11 You befriend a useful ally in one sphere.
 Gain an Ally and either gain a level in Carouse or take a +4 DM to your next Advancement roll thanks to his aid.
 12 Your business or ship thrives.
 You are automatically promoted.